Hari-chandan-28/controlled-feed-springboot/backend/README.md

 FAN FEED

 # ABOUT THIS PROJECT
-* This is my first backend project, built to understand core concepts like API development, system design basics, and real-world data handling and to solve my problem .
+* This is my first backend project, built to understand core concepts like API development, system design and real-world data handling and to solve my problem .
 # PROBLEM STATEMENT
 * Existing platforms like social media apps provide sports updates, but they also contain a large  amount  of  distracting